diff --git a/licenses/incava-diff.txt b/licenses/incava-diff.txt

 + /**

-+ * Invoked for elements matching in a
++ * Invoked for elements matching in a and b.

 + */